NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-2-the-basics.md

 What you're looking at is the Notebook dashboard.
 This is where you manage your files, notebooks, and kernels.
 The Files tab shows the files in your directory.
 The Running tab keeps track of all your processes.
-The third tab, Clusters, is used for parallel computing and won't be discussed further in this tutorial.

 The Jupyter lab dashboard should look something like this:

 > ![](images/jupyterlab_dashboard.png){ width=700px }

 Let's start by creating an empty notebook.
-In the classic notebook interface you can do this by selecting the Files tab and clicking New > Python 3.
-In the Jupyter lab interface it'll be File -> New -> Notebook.
+You can do this by selecting the Files tab and clicking New > Notebook.
+When the notebook opens, select the suggested Python 3 kernel from the drop-down menu.

 This will open up a new tab or window looking like this: